 Don’t miss a thing… subscribe to the AMSA mailing list for regular news and events.

-The Australian Men’s Shed Association (AMSA) is celebrating the contributions of Men’s Sheds to local communities this Men’s Shed...
+Off the back of Father’s Day, the Australian Men’s Shed Association (AMSA) is celebrating the contributions of Men’s Sheds...

 — "I've found a great group of mates"

 Mateship is an important pillar of every Men’s Shed – first and foremost the shed is a place for men to knock about with a group of like-minded mates.